ibm-cloud-docs/cloud-logs/agent/agent-linux.md

-### Step 3.
-Verify logs are being delivered to your target destination
+## Verify logs are being delivered to your target destination
 {: #agent-linux-deploy-step4}
+{: step}

 Complete the following steps:

 1. [Go to the web UI for your {{site.data.keyword.logs_full_notm}} instance.](/docs/cloud-logs?topic=cloud-logs-instance-launch).

 2. When your agent is correctly configured, you can see logs through the default dashboard view.

 ### Step 4.
 (Optional) Add additional metadata fields
 {: #agent-linux-deploy-step5}